mindsdb/mindsdb-docs-old/mindsdb-docs/docs/sql/api/predictor.md

 PREDICT column_name as column_alias;
 ```

+* `CREATE PREDICTOR predictor_name` - where `predictor_name` is the name of the model.
+* `FROM integration_name (select column_name FROM table_name)` - where `integration_name` is the name of the [datasource](/connect/#create-new-datasource), where `(select column_name FROM table_name)` is the SELECT statement for selecting the data.
+If you want to change the default name of the datasource you can use the alias `as ds_name`.
+* `PREDICT column_name` - where `column_name` is the column name of the target variable.
+If you want to change the name of the target variable you can use the `as column_alias`.

 ### Example Data

 The bellow database table contains prices of properties from a metropolitan area in the US.
+This table will be used in all of the docs examples.

 {{ read_csv('https://raw.githubusercontent.com/mindsdb/mindsdb-examples/master/classics/home_rentals/dataset/train.csv', nrows=5) }}